A loopless and branchless $O(1)$ algorithm to generate the next Dyck word: Two implementations

 The abstract says that \verb!integer! is a C/C++ {\em unsigned} integer type and the first line in the function's body takes the opposite of \verb!w!!
 This is intended and works as expected on C and C++ conforming implementations because on these systems unsigned integer types have $2^N$-modular arithmetics, where $N$ is the size in bits of the integer type.

-Other programming languages might have different integer types and, at this point, it is useful to list the properties the type must verify for the algorithm to work.
+Other platforms might have different unsigned integer types and, at this point, it is useful to list the properties the type must verify for the algorithm to work.

-The first rule is obvious but worth saying: the type must implement the usual \footnote{For some definition of usual (e.g. two's complement). } binary representation of integer numbers.
-In particular, all values in the range $[0, 2^N - 1[$ are representable.
+The first rule is obvious but worth saying: the type must implement the usual binary representation of unsigned integer numbers.
+In particular, all values in the range $[0, 2^N - 1[$ are representable. $2^N$-modular arithmetics is sufficient but not necessary and only the opposite of \verb!w! must be as per $2^N$-modular arithmetics (simply put, the opposite of $w$ is $2^N - w$).
+If this is an issue, then the slightly slower variation for the first line can be used:

-$2^N$-modular arithmetics is sufficient but not necessary and only the opposite of \verb!w! must be as per $2^N$-modular arithmetics (simply put the opposite of $w$ is $2^N - w$).
 For the other operations, usual arithmetic rules are enough because the (mathematical) results of additions, subtractions, multiplications and divisions stay in the $[0, 2^N - 1[$ range.
-Moreover, \verb!a! is a divisor of \verb!c! (see below) and, therefore, no truncation or division by zero occurs.
+Moreover, when the division is performed, \verb!c! is a multiple of \verb!a! (see below) and, therefore, no truncation or division by 0 occurs.